SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

-\textbf{Added value of unlabelled data:} For the second group, we used the whole labelled training set of \robustmis as the labelled set and take advantage of the unlabelled video footage available from the training set of \robustmis to evaluate the impact of adding unlabelled data to an already large labelled dataset.
-We include 17,617 randomly selected unlabelled images from the training clips as the unlabelled set.
+For the second group, we used the whole labelled training set of \robustmis as the labelled set and take advantage of the unlabelled video footage available from the training set of \robustmis to evaluate the impact of adding unlabelled data as mentioned in \hyperref[datause]{Section \emph{Dataset}}.

 Table~\ref{stateart} shows the comparison between supervised approaches trained on the labelled set and SegMatch trained on the combination of the labelled and unlabelled sets.
 Compared to the existing model OR-Unet \cite{isensee2020or}, the inclusion of additional unlabelled data in our semi-supervised pipeline SegMatch led to a 5.7 pp higher Dice score.
 Our model also demonstrates a noteworthy enhancement of 4.8 pp in comparison to the more recent ISInet \cite{gonzalez2020isinet}, which is now commonly employed for surgical instrument segmentation.
-When evaluating the stage 3 testing data, which corresponds to a surgical procedure that was not seen during the training phase, our SegMatch model demonstrated superior performance compared to the official \robustmis challenge winner for stage 3 (haoyun team) by a margin of 3.9 pp. It is noteworthy that the performance improvement from SegMatch over fully supervised baselines is more substantial on stage 3 testing data (unseen procedure types) than on stage 1 and 2 data (procedure types represented in the training data).
+Additionally, it maintains a 0.8 pp advantage compared to DINO-Adapter \cite{wei2024enhancing}, a recent approach that leverages pre-trained knowledge from foundation models via adapter networks When evaluating the stage 3 testing data, which corresponds to a surgical procedure that was not seen during the training phase, our SegMatch model demonstrated superior performance compared to the official \robustmis challenge winner for stage 3 (haoyun team) by a margin of 3.9 pp.

+It is noteworthy that the performance improvement from SegMatch over fully-supervised baselines is more substantial on stage 3 testing data (unseen procedure types) than on stage 1 and 2 data (procedure types represented in the training data).
 This indicates that our model exhibits better generalizability.
-This enhanced generalizability can enables the model to handle diverse surgical scenarios more effectively.
+This enhanced generalizability can enable the model to handle diverse surgical scenarios more effectively.